Sudden and swift changes in mood, difficulties in adjusting to life changes and extremes in moods? You may be suffering with a mood disorder.

 A counsellor or psychotherapist can help you to discuss and understand your triggers for mood swings so you can better control them.

 Experiencing emotional ups and downs can be very common.
 Life can present us with people and situations that lead to moodiness, agitation, and irritability.
 Healthy individuals are usually able to rebound from these challenges and find emotional balance.

 You may be suffering from a mood disorder if your emotional state or attitude does not match your current circumstances, your moods change suddenly affecting your daily life and you struggle to rebound from life challenges.

 Examples of mood disorders include:

-Your therapist may utilise a number of therapeutic techniques to treat your mood disorder.
 In order to develop a treatment plan that is individual to you and your symptoms, a number of factors may be considered to determine the best approach.
 Your age, medical history, individual symptoms, severity of symptoms, and personal preferences may all be taken into account.

 Cognitive behavioural therapy is particularly effective in treating mood disorders that manifest in chronic or low-level depressive behaviour.
 It is also helpful for individuals who experience symptoms of anxiety due to their mood disorder.
 While some mood disorders may require the prescription of medication as part of treatment, such as bipolar disorder, cognitive behavioural therapy may also be useful as part of a wider treatment plan.